-Penalties for possession of illegal weapon charges vary.
+Penalties for possession of illegal weapons charges vary.
 For example, criminal possession of a weapon in the fourth degree is a class A misdemeanor.
 A Class A misdemeanor can result in a fine of up to $1,000 and up to a year-long jail sentence.
 In some instances, prosecutors do not need to prove that a defendant had any criminal intent to charge the defendant with possession of an illegal weapon.
-New York criminal law prohibits possession of many types of dangerous weapons other than guns.
+New York criminal law prohibits the possession of many types of dangerous weapons other than guns.
 Merely having any of the following weapons in one’s possession is enough to violate New York criminal law:

 - Possession of an Unlicensed Firearm

 - Electronic stun gun